iokiwi/census/README.md

 ## Configuration

+Configuration can be done in `local_env_settings.sh`.

+Running `source env_setup.sh` will load the config into your environment where docker-compose can then pick up the values and pass them through to the container's own evironment.

 |Property|Description|
 |---|---|
 |`SECRET_TOKEN`|This is the token that must be provided for authorization.
 Should be a long, unique, random string containing letters, numbers and symbols|